michaelreadyone/michael-portfolio/final_project_sum.md

 From all the reasults and feedback from Part I and Part II.
 I make follow changes and add more efforts to compelete the final story.

 **Audience**
+The majority audience of this story would be college students who have general interest in basketball and NBA.
+In the very begining, I found that people who also love basketball enjoyed my story much. but for people have barely knowledge in NBA  intended to tell the story to only NBA fans.
+After some interview I found for people who are unfamiliar with NBA, some detailed data about NBA may be confusing to them.
+The purpose of this story is not introducing NBA, is to show other people how you can get inspiration from your hobby and gain confidence in your study

+Then I decided to use some friendly statiscly

 **Summary**